Kerodon

 admits a solution.
 Unwinding the definitions, we see that this is equivalent to the requirement that every lifting problem of the form

 admits a solution.
-Let $T$ be the collection of all morphisms of simplicial sets which have the left lifting property with respect to the projection $S_{\bullet } \rightarrow \Delta ^0$.
+Let $T$ be the collection of all morphisms of simplicial sets which are weakly left orthogonal to the projection $S \rightarrow \Delta ^0$.
 Then $p$ is a trivial Kan fibration if and only if $T$ contains each of the inclusion maps

 \[ (\Delta ^ m \times \Lambda ^2_1) \coprod _{ \operatorname{\partial \Delta }^ m \times \Lambda ^2_1 } (\operatorname{\partial }\Delta ^ m \times \Delta ^2) \subseteq \Delta ^ m \times \Delta ^2. \]